LaVon (“Bonnie) Loosle Dalley

 A family service with be held at a later date.
 Under the direction of Joel Heward Hansen Mortuary.

-To send flowers to LaVon's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of LaVon Loosle Dalley, please visit our floral store.